moemoe89/simple-quizify/README.md

 1. **Upload CSV File:**
     - Click on the "Upload CSV File" button.
     - Select a CSV file containing your questions and answers.
     - The CSV file should have two columns: "Question" and "Answer".
+"Description" column can leave as optional.

 2. **Take the Quiz:**
     - Once the CSV file is uploaded, the quiz interface will appear.